 - Windows Server 2019

 AVR 5.x is not recommended for use with Windows Surface devices.
 For building apps Windows Surface devices use AVR for .NET.

 Please see this Retired Version Information page for our retired products' platform support.

 No, AVR Classic 4.1 requires Windows XP and AVR Classic 5.x requires Windows 8/10 for development.
 This isn’t a decision we wanted to make, but one that was imposed by shifting the development of AVR Classic 5.x from an older Microsoft Visual C++ compiler to the latest version of that compiler.

 We do know that some users claim to be using AVR 4.x on Windows versions that we do not support.
-However, AVR 4.x success with the newer Windows platforms is unpredictable and intermittment.
-If you are using AVR 4.x products on unsupported platforms we suggest you test things thoroughly after every Windows update is done to your development machine.
+However, AVR 4.x's success with the newer Windows platforms is unpredictable and intermittent.
+If you are using AVR 4.x products on unsupported Windows platforms we suggest you test things thoroughly after every Windows update is done to your development machine.
 Also please note that Windows 10 Home edition is not supported with any version of Visual RPG.